rdsim8589/simple_shell/README.md

 Aliases provide a convenient way for naive users to create shorthands for commands without having to learn how to create functions with arguments.
 They can also be used to create lexically obscure code.
 This use is discouraged.

-.\" Manpage for Simple Shell.
-.\" Contact timothy.britton@holbertonschool.com or richard.sim@holbertonschool to correct errors or typos.

 ### Simple Commands
  If a simple command has been recognized, the shell performs the following actions: